Link Search Menu Expand Document

 News

 • gpaw-tools version 23.2.0 released.
 It is a version with major changes and it is incompatible with the previous versions.
-Please use input files in example folder to create new input files (February 1, 2023).
+Please use the input files in the example folder to create new input files (February 1, 2023).

 • A new oral presentation about gpaw-tools is presented at MSNG2022 (September 22, 2022).